Quaerite et invenietis — "Seek and you will find"

 really no polite way to put this, but since the foregoing facts and historical data are quickly and easily available to

-anyone who cares to check, it is the inescapable conclusion: When you hear media reporting anything like "wildfires are becoming more frequent" or "wildfires are burning more land than ever before," you're hearing total lies told by people who know them to be lies, so beware.
+anyone who cares to check, it is the inescapable conclusion: When you hear media reporting anything like "wildfires are becoming more frequent" or "wildfires are burning more land than ever before," you're hearing total lies told by people who know them to be lies.
+Instances of these tragicomic spectacles are on screens everywhere, so beware.

 • >>> Please take